MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 | **Follow up snapshot** | A snippet of text related to the follow-up
 | **Follow up** | Select this to open the relevant email so that you can follow up on the task
 | **Already done** | Select this to mark the follow-up as completed.
 Follow-ups disappear after two weeks or after you mark them as done.
 | **Not a follow up** | Select this to mark the insight as not a follow-up and remove it from your list.
-This also helps Viva Insights improve its detection accuracy.
+This also helps MyAnalytics improve its detection accuracy.
 | **Add to To Do** | Select this to add the task to [Microsoft To Do](https://todo.microsoft.com/tasks/) so that you can catch up later.<br><br> This tool can make your days more manageable and reduce the stress of things falling through the cracks.
 It can also help effectively prioritize and even delegate work, which can lead to higher productivity.

 ## Book time to focus